ArtooTrills/Onboarding/Basics/4-CouchDb/README.md

 * [What are Show / List / Update APIs?](http://docs.couchdb.org/en/latest/couchapp/ddocs.html#show-functions)

 #### Task
+[Build the table similar to this site : http://www.bbc.com/sport/football/premier-league/table]
 * Using `curl`, create 2 databases, add 5 different documents in each.
 Create a third which contains 10 combined.
 Build a view to display the different sets of docs
 * Using `curl`, create a database for 10 cricket teams/football teams/racers over 20 games with their details.
 Now using views:
 	* Build a championship table for the team